brutusin/wava/README.md

 `schedulerCfg.memoryCgroupBasePath`         | Root path to the parent memory cgroup `schedulerCfg.refreshLoopSleepMillisecs`    | Sleeping time for the main looping thread.
 `schedulerCfg.pingMillisecs`                | Time interval between ping events to peer processes.
-`schedulerCfg.maxTotalRSSBytes`             | Scheduler capacity.
+`schedulerCfg.schedulerCapacity`            | Scheduler capacity.
 Maximum amount of physical memory permitted for all jobs.
-If `-1` the total amount of physical memory is considered.
+By default is 3/4 of total memory.
+Different memory units can be used, for example `4 GB`
-`schedulerCfg.maxJobRSSBytes`               | Maximum value for a job memory claim.
-If `-1` there is no limit.
+`schedulerCfg.maxJobSize`                   | Maximum value for a job memory claim.
+By default equal to the scheduler capacity
+`schedulerCfg.maxSwap`                      | Maximum swap size to be used by all wava jobs.
+By default equals to the total amount of swap available in the system
 `schedulerCfg.sigKillDelaySecs`             | Seconds between SIGTERM and SIGKILL signals send in job cancellation.
 `schedulerCfg.maxBlockedRssStarvationRatio` | Maximum ratio between the sum of memory claims of the blocked jobs divided by the scheduler capacity.
 If exceeded the [starvation prevention mechanism](#deadlock-prevention) is triggered.
 `processCfg.nicenessRange`                  | Minimum (most favorable) and maximum (less favorable) niceness to be assigned to a job process tree